-Since then, it has evolved into a volunteer-driven experience that builds community and celebrates the great diversity of this state, said Rebecca Sorensen, Events Director at Cascade.
+Since then, it has evolved into a volunteer-driven experience that builds community and celebrates the great diversity of this state, said Rebecca Sorensen, Events and Community Director at Cascade.

 But in 2020, thanks to feedback from riders, Cascade is mixing things up for the Aug.1 - Aug.
 8 Ride Around Washington and designing the tour a little differently.

 - For starters, we are dropping the number of campsites to two so riders do not have to pack up and move multiple times, and we are offering a hotel option for those who no longer find it comfortable to sleep on the ground.

 - We are also offering a place to leave your car in the final tour town of Chewelah, Washington and grab a bus to the start town of Cheney.
 This allows riders from Montana, Idaho, and other southeastern Pacific Northwest cities to join, as they will not have to drive to Seattle to take a bus out to Eastern Washington.
 (We will continue to offer the bus from Seattle for Puget Sound area riders).

 By reducing the number of campsites, riders can have a deeper economic impact on the communities they visit, allowing riders to visit local breweries, take hikes, or otherwise explore areas of the state they are unfamiliar with.

 “We used to fly through towns, not stopping to eat at the restaurants or anywhere else,” said Sorensen.
 “But we realized 250+ people on bikes can make a huge difference for a small town.”

 Plus, by not requiring folks to pack up camp every day, riders who prefer an 80-mile day can come out to the tour with their friend who prefers a 30-mile day and both will be satisfied.